cockroachdb/docs/src/current/_includes/v23.1/start-in-docker/mac-linux-steps-single-node.md

 The [DB Console]({% link {{ page.version.version }}/ui-overview.md %}) gives you insight into the overall health of your cluster as well as the performance of the client workload.

-1. When you started the node's container, you mapped the node's default HTTP port `8080` to port `8080` on the Docker host, so go to http://localhost:8080.
+When you started the node's container, you mapped the node's default HTTP port `8080` to port `8080` on the Docker host, and you published port 8080 so that it can be accessed from outside the Docker host.
+To connect to DB Console, go to `http://localhost:8080`.
 If necessary, replace `localhost` with the hostname or IP address of the Docker host.

 ### Step 5.
 Stop the cluster